agenium-scale/boost.simd/README.md

 make
 ```

-The generated sources might be big, so using `ninja` over `make` is generally
+The generated sources might be big, using `ninja` over `make` is generally
 better:

 ```bash